-In return, the Swap Counterparty will pay to the Issuer on each Payment Date an amount equal to the product of (i) the Swap Notional Amount and (ii) a rate equal to Compounded Daily SONIA and (iii) the Day Count Fraction.
+In return, the Swap Counterparty will pay to the Issuer on each Payment Date an amount equal to the product of (i) the Swap Notional Amount and (ii) a rate equal to the Applicable Benchmark Rate and (iii) the Day Count Fraction.

-See Prospectus, OVERVIEW OF THE PRINCIPAL TRANSACTION SA UK 2020-2 DOCUMENTS.
+See Prospectus, OVERVIEW OF THE PRINCIPAL TRANSACTION SA UK 2021-2 DOCUMENTS.